-Separately Mailed Information to Non-Custodial or Joint Custody Parents

-If a non-custodial parent or joint custodial parent wants progress reports, report cards, or other information mailed to them, it is necessary for them to provide self-addressed stamped business envelopes to the homeroom teacher of their child during the first full month of the new school year.
+Separately Mailed Information to Non-Custodial or Joint Custody Parents envelopes to the homeroom teacher of their child during the first full month of the new school year.
 Otherwise, it will be assumed that information is being shared as stated in the above policy of St. Barnabas Catholic School.